-The Waste Disposal (Charging for Municipal Solid Waste) (Amendment) Bill 2018 has been passed by the Legislative Council in August 2021.
-The purpose of this Best Practice Guide (Guide) is to introduce the legislative requirements for municipal solid waste (MSW) charging, and how relevant stakeholders may complement the implementation of MSW charging.
+Municipal Solid Waste (MSW) Charging will be implemented on 1 April 2024.
+The purpose of this Best Practice Guide (Guide) is to introduce the legislative requirements for MSW charging, and how relevant stakeholders may complement the implementation of MSW charging.